4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

   one with ``InitialDeployment`` in its name.)

   NOTE WELL: This is _not_ the task just named ``Deployment``.
 Make sure it says ``InitialDeployment``.
+  Ensure you run this initial task at the end of the day, as it takes a long time to run and other application services such as Foursight and Tibanna will be unavailable until it finishes.
+You can use this ``InitialDeployment`` task to clear the database and start from base deploy inserts (on cgap-devtest only).

 * With the radio button for the ``InitialDeployment`` item checked, an ``Actions`` pull-down menu should appear at the top.
 Pull that down to find a Run Task Action and select that to invoke the task.
 (It will still need to